Rominabh/telco-customer-churn/README.md

 4. **Address early-stage churn** — nearly half of customers in their first year (47.44%) churn.
 An onboarding program or first-year loyalty offer could help retain this high-risk group.

 ---

-## How to Run

-1. Clone this repository
-2. Open `notebooks/telco_churn_analysis.ipynb` in Google Colab
-3. Upload `data/telco_churn.csv` when prompted
-4. Run all cells in order
-5. Open `dashboard/telco_churn_dashboard.pbix` in Power BI Desktop